ChuckRipper/PhotoManagerApp_Swift_Project4/Documentation/Documentation_EN.md

 **ClientTests.swift**

 - **Methods**:
-  - _setUp()_ - Sets up the test environment before each test (override).
+  - _setUpWithError()_
     - Access: public (override)
-    - Description: Sets up the test environment before each test.
+    - Description: Sets up the test environment before each test method in the class is called.
+Initializes userViewModel and photoViewModel.

-  - _tearDown()_ - Tears down the testing environment (override).
+  - _tearDownWithError()_
     - Access: public (override)
+    - Description: Cleans up the test environment after each test method in the class is called.
+Deinitializes userViewModel and photoViewModel.

-    - Description: .
+  - _setUp()_
+    - Access: public (override)

-  - _testExample()_ - Example test method (public).
+    - Description: Additional setup before each test method in the class is called.

+  - _tearDown()_
-    - Access:
+    - Access: public (override)
-    - Description: .

-  - _testExample()_ - Example test method (public).
+    - Description: Additional cleanup after each test method in the class is called.

+  - _testFetchUsers()_
+    - Access: default (public)
+    - Description: Tests the fetchUsers method of UserViewModel.
+Asserts that the users array is not empty after fetching users.

+  - _testFetchPhotos()_
+    - Access: default (public)
+    - Description: Tests the fetchPhotos method of PhotoViewModel.
+Asserts that the photos array is not empty after fetching photos.

+  - _testUserViewModelInitialization()_
+    - Access: default (public)
+    - Description: Tests the initialization of UserViewModel.
+Asserts that userViewModel is not nil.

+  - _testPhotoViewModelInitialization()_
+    - Access: default (public)
+    - Description: Tests the initialization of PhotoViewModel.
+Asserts that photoViewModel is not nil.

+- **Properties**:
+  - _userViewModel_:
+    - Access: default (public)
+    - Description: Instance of UserViewModel used for testing.

+  - _photoViewModel_:
-    - Access:
+    - Access: default (public)
-    - Description: .
+    - Description: Instance of PhotoViewModel used for testing.

-**Description**: Contains unit tests for the client module.
+- **Description**: Contains unit tests for the client-side view models of the PhotoManagerApp_Swift_Project4 application.
+It tests the functionality of UserViewModel and PhotoViewModel classes.

 ### Server Tests

 **ServerTests.swift**

 - **Methods**:
+  - _setUpWithError()_
+    - Access: public (override)
-  - _setUpWithError()_ - Sets up the testing environment (override).
+    - Description: Sets up the test environment before each test method in the class is called.
+Initializes the Application instance and configures it.

+  - _tearDownWithError()_
-    - Access:
+    - Access: public (override)
+    - Description: Cleans up the test environment after each test method in the class is called.
+Shuts down the Application instance.

-    - Description: .
+  - _setUp()_

-  - _tearDownWithError()_ - Tears down the testing environment (override).
-    - Access:
+    - Access: public (override)
+    - Description: Additional setup before each test method in the class is called.

-    - Description: .
+  - _tearDown()_

-  - _configure(_ app: Application)_ - Configures the application for testing (private).
-    - Access:
+    - Access: public (override)
+    - Description: Additional cleanup after each test method in the class is called.

-    - Description: .
+  - _configure(app: Application)_
+    - Access: default (internal)
+    - Description: Configures the Application instance with an in-memory SQLite database and runs migrations.

-  - _testUserCreation()_ - Tests user creation functionality (public).
+  - _testUserCreation()_
-    - Access:
+    - Access: default (public)
-    - Description: .
+    - Description: Tests the user creation endpoint.
+Asserts that a user can be created successfully and the returned user data is correct.

-  - _testPhotoCreation()_ - Tests photo creation functionality (public).
+  - _testPhotoCreation()_
+    - Access: default (public)
+    - Description: Tests the photo creation endpoint.
+Asserts that a photo can be created successfully and the returned photo data is correct.

+  - _testHealthCheck()_
+    - Access: default (public)
+    - Description: Tests the health check endpoint.
+Asserts that the health check returns an OK status.

+- **Properties**:
+  - _app_:
-    - Access:
+    - Access: default (public)
-    - Description: .
+    - Description: The Application instance used for testing.

-**Description**: Contains unit tests for the server module.
+- **Description**: Contains unit tests for the server-side components of the PhotoManagerApp_Swift_Project4 application.
+It tests the functionality of various server-side operations such as user creation, photo creation, and health checks.

 ### Shared Tests

 **SharedTests.swift**

 - **Methods**:
+  - _setUpWithError()_
+    - Access: public (override)
-  - _setUp()_ - Sets up the testing environment (override).
+    - Description: Sets up the test environment before each test method in the class is called.
+Initializes the Application instance and configures it.

+  - _tearDownWithError()_
+    - Access: public (override)
+    - Description: Cleans up the test environment after each test method in the class is called.
+Shuts down the Application instance.

+  - _setUp()_
+    - Access: public (override)
+    - Description: Additional setup before each test method in the class is called.

+  - _tearDown()_
-    - Access:
+    - Access: public (override)
+    - Description: Additional cleanup after each test method in the class is called.

-    - Description: .
+  - _testUserFlow()_

-  - tearDown() - Tears down the testing environment (override).
-    - Access:
+    - Access: default (public)
+    - Description: Tests the user registration and login flow.
+Ensures that a user can register, login, and be successfully authenticated.

-    - Description: .
+  - _testExample()_
+    - Access: default (public)

-  - testExample() - Example test method (public).
+    - Description: An example test method that verifies a simple true condition.

+- **Properties**:
+  - _app_:
-    - Access:
+    - Access: default (public)
-    - Description: .
+    - Description: The Application instance used for testing.

-**Description**: Contains shared tests that apply to both client and server modules.
+- **Description**: Contains unit tests for testing the overall functionality and flow of the PhotoManagerApp_Swift_Project4 application.
+This includes testing the user registration and login process.

 ### Client UI Tests

 **ClientUITests.swift**

 - **Methods**:
+  - _setUpWithError()_
+    - Access: public (override)
-  - setUp() - Sets up the testing environment (override).
+    - Description: Sets up the test environment before each test method in the class is called.
+It launches the XCUIApplication

+  - _tearDownWithError()_
+    - Access: public (override)
+    - Description: Cleans up the test environment after each test method in the class is called.

+  - _setUp()_
+    - Access: public (override)
+    - Description: Additional setup before each test method in the class is called.

+  - _tearDown()_
+    - Access: public (override)
+    - Description: Additional cleanup after each test method in the class is called.

+  - _testExample()_
-    - Access:
+    - Access: default (public)
+    - Description: Tests the functionality of the "Login" and "Register" buttons.
+It verifies that the corresponding screens are displayed when the buttons are tapped.

-    - Description: .
+  - _testLaunchPerformance()_

-  - tearDown() - Tears down the testing environment (override).
-    - Access:
+    - Access: default (public)
-    - Description: .
+    - Description: Measures the application launch performance.

-  - testExample() - Example UI test method (public).
+- **Properties**:
+  - _app_:
-    - Access:
+    - Access: default (public)
-    - Description: .
+    - Description: The XCUIApplication instance used for UI testing.

-**Description**: Contains UI tests for the client module.
+- **Description**: Contains UI tests for the PhotoManagerApp_Swift_Project4 application.
+These tests verify the functionality of the user interface components, such as buttons and navigation.

 **ClientUITestsLaunchTests.swift**

 - **Methods**:
-  - setUp() - Sets up the testing environment (override).
+  - _runsForEachTargetApplicationUIConfiguration()_ (class var)
+    - Access: public (override)
+    - Description: Indicates that the test suite runs for each target application UI configuration.

+  - _setUpWithError()_
+    - Access: public (override)
+    - Description: Sets up the test environment before each test method in the class is called.
+It continues the test execution even if a failure occurs.

+  - _setUp()_
+    - Access: public (override)
+    - Description: Additional setup before each test method in the class is called.

+  - _tearDown()_
+    - Access: public (override)
+    - Description: Additional cleanup after each test method in the class is called.

+  - _testLaunch()_
-    - Access:
+    - Access: default (public)
+    - Description: Tests the application launch and captures a screenshot of the initial state.
+The screenshot is then attached to the test results with a specified name and lifetime.

-    - Description: .
+  - _testExample()_

-  - testLaunch() - Tests the app launch functionality (public).
-    - Access:
+    - Access: default (public)
+    - Description: An example test method that verifies a simple true condition.

-    - Description: .
+- **Properties**: None

-**Description**: Contains launch tests for the client module.
+- **Description**: Contains tests that verify the launch performance and initial screen of the PhotoManagerApp_Swift_Project4 application.
+These tests ensure that the application launches correctly and captures the initial state of the UI.